nniikon/AsmPrintf/README.md

     %c:      Single character
     %s:      String
     %p:      Pointer address (represented as hexadecimal)
+    %f:      Floating-point number with a fixed precision
     %%:      Literal percentage sign
     %n:      Returns the number of charecters outputted so far
 ```

-Returns the number of characters outputted or -1 on error.
+Returns the number of characters outputted or ```-1``` on error.

 ## Examples
 ```